SolarRepublic/WHIPs/WHIPs/whip-002.md

 ##### TLDR;

-Include an SVG [link icon](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel#attr-icon) in metadata to define a scalable icon for your App:
+Include an SVG [link icon](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel#attr-icon) in metadata to define a scalable icon for your App.
+Extra configurations are needed if the image is hosted on a different origin :
 ```html
   <!-- SVG allows Wallet to render your icon at its maximum resolution -->
   <link rel="icon" type="image/svg+xml" href="/favicon.svg">